 Understand how PX-Backup works

 PX-Backup provides namespace and label selectors, allowing you to create granular backups of the application you want.
-You can broadly backup an entire namespace, or you can use label selectors to select only certain resources to backup.
-This selection method also helps preserve associated configuration and pod data, ensuring that your backups will work properly once restored.
+You can backup an entire namespace, or you can use label selectors to select only certain resources to backup.
+This selection method also helps preserve associated configuration and pod data, ensuring that your backups work properly once restored.
 For example, PX-backup can back up a MySQL deployment containing pods, PVCs, and volumes tagged with an

 You can schedule backups by creating an independent schedule policy that defines when backups run and how many rolling copies they keep, and you can associate this schedule policy with as many backups as you want.

 Avoid manual prep-work and minimize interruptions to your cluster associated with backup tasks by creating rules that run before and after backups are taken.
 As with schedule policies, you can associate rules with multiple backups.

 In order to use PX-Backup, it is helpful to understand the components within it.
 These components enable you to perform backup and restore operations:

 This is a gRPC server that implements the basic CRUD operations for the following PX-Backup objects:

 - Backup schedule

 A cluster in PX-Backup is any Kubernetes cluster that PX-Backup makes backups from or restores backups to.
 PX-Backup supports any Kubernetes cluster that is network accessible.
 With PX-Backup, you can monitor, backup, and restore across all of your Kubernetes clusters.
 Application clusters:

 - Lists all applications and resources available on the cluster, which you can choose to backup.